 How to Make Red Beans and Rice

-This red beans and rice recipe is prepared by building layers of flavor.
-First, we saute vegetables until tender, then liquid and seasonings are added with the beans, which are simmered for a few hours to mingle the flavors and soften the beans.
+The chicken stock, hot sauce, Worcestershire sauce, herbs, and seasonings are then added along with the dry beans, which are simmered for 2 ½ hours to mingle the flavors and soften the beans.

-The Best Ever Red Beans and Rice
+The Best Red Beans and Rice with Sausage

 Ingredients